ACINQ/eclair/docs/release-notes/eclair-vnext.md

 ### Miscellaneous improvements and bug fixes

-- We now ignore gossip queries that are for another chain instead of answering them (#XXXX)
+- We now ignore gossip queries that are for another chain instead of answering them
-- Answering channel range queries is much cheaper: we cache the timestamps and checksums of our channel updates instead of recomputing them for the whole routing table on every incoming query (#XXXX)
+- Answering channel range queries is much cheaper: we cache the timestamps and checksums of our channel updates instead of recomputing them for the whole routing table on every incoming query
-- We ignore duplicate `short_channel_id`s in a `query_short_channel_ids`, and reject queries whose query flags don't cover every `short_channel_id`, or that are sent before we've replied to the previous one (#XXXX)
+- We ignore duplicate `short_channel_id`s in a `query_short_channel_ids`, and reject queries whose query flags don't cover every `short_channel_id`, or that are sent before we've replied to the previous one
-- We ignore `reply_short_channel_ids_end` messages that don't answer one of our queries: a peer could previously send us one to make us drop our synchronization state and ignore the rest of its replies (#XXXX)
+- We ignore `reply_short_channel_ids_end` messages that don't answer one of our queries: a peer could previously send us one to make us drop our synchronization state and ignore the rest of its replies

 ## Verifying signatures